-Sarah Walker-Smith, CEO of leading law firm Shakespeare Martineau, will be hosting an expert panel discussing leadership best practice and busting myths about motivating a five generation workforce.
+Sarah Walker-Smith, CEO of leading law firm Shakespeare Martineau, hosted an expert panel discussing leadership best practice and busting myths about motivating a five generation workforce.

 Sarah Walker-Smith said: “As the life expectancy and retirement age increases, so does the span of ages in the workplace.
 With greater technology and fast-paced lives it’s thought that priorities, mind set and culture differences between generations are shifting quicker than ever.